sfu-dhil/dev-docs/source/mysql.rst

 Lines 3 and 4 set the connection parameters so you can connect without passing the username and password at the command line.

+There's no need to restart MySQL after changing this file in your home directory.

 Use MySQL
 ---------